riteshkrkarn/gatherly/README.md

 ## 🤝 Contributing

-This is a learning and portfolio project, but contributions are welcome!
-Here's how you can help:
+This is a portfolio project for showcasing full-stack development skills and learning modern web technologies.
+Contributions are welcome!

 ### Ways to Contribute